After Approval

 Some approved protocols require periodic IRB renewal

-Research that has been determined to be exempt does not require renewal by the IRB.
+Exempt research does not require renewal by the IRB.

 Other approved protocols, depending on conditions set by IRB, may need to be renewed.
+Studies reviewed by expedited review will need to submit a Continuing Review every three years to ensure the study is still ongoing and in good-standing.

 Follow these steps for study renewals.